clowdhaus/terraform-aws-iam/README.md

 1. Create Individual IAM Users

-Use [iam-user module](https://github.com/terraform-aws-modules/terraform-aws-iam/tree/master/modules/iam-user) module to manage IAM users.
+Use the [iam-user module](https://github.com/terraform-aws-modules/terraform-aws-iam/tree/master/modules/iam-user) module to manage IAM users.

 2. Use AWS Defined Policies to Assign Permissions Whenever Possible

-Use [iam-assumable-roles module](https://github.com/terraform-aws-modules/terraform-aws-iam/tree/master/modules/iam-assumable-roles) to create IAM roles with managed policies to support common tasks (admin, poweruser or readonly).
+Use the [iam-assumable-role module](https://github.com/terraform-aws-modules/terraform-aws-iam/tree/master/modules/iam-assumable-role) to create IAM roles with managed policies to support common tasks (admin, poweruser or readonly).

 3. Use Groups to Assign Permissions to IAM Users